pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 The basic stress balance used for all grounded ice in PISM is the non-sliding, thermomechanically-coupled SIA :cite:`BBL`.
-For the vast majority of most ice sheets, as measured by area or volume, this is an appropriate model, which is an `O(\eps^2)` approximation to the Stokes model if `\eps` is the depth-to-length ratio of the ice sheet :cite:`Fowler`.
+For the vast majority of most ice sheets, as measured by area or volume, this is an appropriate model, which is an `O(\epsilon^2)` approximation to the Stokes model if `\epsilon` is the depth-to-length ratio of the ice sheet :cite:`Fowler`.

 The shallow shelf approximation (SSA) stress balance applies to floating ice.
 See the Ross